alicemunsal/dohex/DoHex.md

 #### Event Bus

-The Electronic industry designed different standards  simple solution for communication For electronic components we are using I2C Bus communication, for electronic devices Modbus and CAN bus
+The Electronic industry designed different standards to allow microcontrollers and devices to communicate each other  simple solution for communication
+For electronic components we are using I2C Bus communication, for electronic devices Modbus and CAN bus

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/modbus.jpg)